-Residents In independent Living and Assisted Living may keep their same physician.
-All other residents are under the care of the Medical Director.
+Residents in independent living and assisted living may keep their same physician.
+All other residents are under the care of our medical director.

 May I bring a pet?

 Yes.
-Cats and small dogs are welcome to be part of the St. Martin’s family in Independent Living and Assisted Living apartments.
-The resident must be capable of caring for the pet and meet community guidelines.
+Cats and small dogs are welcome to be part of the St. Martin’s family in independent living and assisted living apartments.
+The resident must be capable of caring for the pet and meeting community guidelines.

 What if I am not an Episcopalian?